St. George Fire Department provides cancer screening for firefighters

 The test is done using a small pill-sized scraping device, which is swallowed and then extracted before being sent off for DNA testing.
 This device has been used for routine screenings since 2020.

-The test helps firefighters detect pre-cancer allwoing them to undergo curative treatment to avoid cancer development.
+The test helps firefighters detect pre-cancer allowing them to undergo curative treatment to avoid cancer development.

 Trending News